wseviour/Bristol_Climate_Dynamics/Isca_SOCRATES.md

 radiation code on BlueCrystal Phase 4 (BCP4).
 It assumes that you are starting with a default (unmodified) user environment on BCP4.

 If you have any questions please feel free to email Will (w.seviour@bristol.ac.uk).
+Also please let me know if there are any mistakes in this guide, either by email or raising an issue on this Github page.